sigstore/docs/content/en/cosign/verify.md

 We'll use `user/demo` as our example image in the following commands and keyless signing where appropriate.

-To verify a container image keylessly, use the following command:
+For identity-based verification of a container image, use the following command:

 ```
 $ cosign verify <image URI> --certificate-identity=name@example.com